Knee Osteotomy Surgeon

 A distal femoral osteotomy (DFO) is another knee osteotomy used mainly to treat a misalignment caused by knock knees.
 This malalignment leads to excess weight on the outside (lateral) portion of the knee joint.
 During surgery, Dr. Ramkumar will make a partial cut into the outer femur near the knee joint.
 He moves the leg into a more neutrally aligned – or straighter – position, so body weight is more evenly distributed across the knee.
 Again, surgical plates and screws keep the bone in place.

 After surgery, the knee is braced, and you will be sent home with crutches to use for approximately 6 to 8 weeks while you remain limited weight bearing to allow the bones to heal.
 You will continue physical therapy, which begins in the hospital, to increase strength, stability, and range of motion.
-Osteotomy can be painful initially, full recovery from knee osteotomy can be expected in about 6 to 8 months.
+Knee realignment can be painful initially, full recovery from knee osteotomy can be expected in about 6 to 8 months.